Now: Summer Session Online & In Person

 What are the key deadlines associated with adding or dropping a course?

-City University of New York regulations require a student to pay a fee of $18 each time a program change is made on or after the first day of classes, with the exception of dropping courses or for Law School-initiated changes.
-The $18 charge will cover one or more changes effected at the same time.
+City University of New York regulations require a student to pay an $18 fee each time a program change is made on or after the first day of classes, except for dropping courses or Law School-initiated changes.
+The $18 charge will cover one or more changes affected at the same time.

 How do I purchase books for courses?